ebaymademepoor/django_milestone_project_myTeam/README.md

 Likewise, if a player has confirmed their availability the team generator will automatically select them, so if a player wants to discount them they can click the force exclude option.
-Thsi could be useful if there are too many players available for example.
+This could be useful if there are too many players available for example.

 The final two options allow a user to select what team or position they would like to allocate a player to if they have specific preferences.
-So if one player can only ever play in one position, or is there are two players you always want to seperate it can be done here.
+So if one player can only ever play in one position, or if there are two players you always want to separate, it can be done here.

 Clicking the pick teams button underneath the list will slide in a football pitch